What is wrong with micro-targeting?

 Mad Men • Math Men • Match Men

-In our free paper, we address the differences between deterministic and programmatic modelling, and point to - at least - two major problems with micro-targeting.
+In our free white paper, we address the differences between deterministic and programmatic modelling, and point to - at least - two major problems with micro-targeting.

 As Peter Loell, Director of Data & Targeting at Hearts & Science, puts it: